DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

 #### A Working Approach

 The typical case in our system is that we are creating a cloud resource and recording that resource in a database.
 We can use the database state to address the pitfalls.
+We setup the database so that the UUID and the name columns both have unique constraints.
 The general approach is:
  1. Create or provide as flight input a random UUID
  1. Write a row in the database with the UUID and the name.
 If there is a name